LAStools/LAStools/bin/las2las_README.txt

 other commandline arguments are

 -auto_reoffset                 : puts a reasonable offset in the header and translates the points accordingly -reoffset 10000 40000 0        : puts a new offset into the header and translates the points accordingly -rescale 0.01 0.01 0.01        : puts a new scale into the header and rescales the points accordingly -clip_to_bounding_box          : removes all points that falls outsize the bouding box specified in the LAS header -repair_zero_returns           : sets return counts and number of returns that are zero to one -start_at_point 100            : skips all points until point number 100 -start_at_point 900            : omits all points after point number 900 -subseq 20 100                 : extract a subsequence of 100 points starting from point 20 -point_type 0                  : force point type to be 0 -point_size 26                 : force point size to be 26 -set_classification 0          : sets all classifications fields to zero -set_user_data 0               : sets all user_data fields to zero -remove_all_vlrs               : remove all VLRs -remove_vlr 2                  : remove VLR number 2 (couting starts at 0) -remove_vlrs_from_to 0 2       : remove the first three VLRs
 -remove_all_evlrs              : remove all EVLRs
 -remove_evlr 2                 : remove EVLR number 2 (couting starts at 0)
 -remove_evlrs_from_to 0 2      : remove the first three EVLRs
--remove_padding               : remove user-defined bytes before and after the header -week_to_adjusted             : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week             : converts time stamps from Adjusted Standard GPS to GPS week -scale_rgb_up                 : multiplies all RGB values by 256 (to go from 8 bit to 16 bit numbers) -scale_rgb_down               : divides all RGB values by 256 (to go from 16 bit to 8 bit numbers) -set_version 1.2              : set LAS version number to 1.2 -set_lastiling_buffer_flag 0  : sets buffer flag in LAStiling VLR (if it exists) to zero -dont_remove_empty_files      : does not remove files that have zero points remaining from disk -wgs84                        : use datum WGS-84 -wgs72                        : use datum WGS-72 -nad83                        : use datum NAD83
--nad27                        : use datum NAD27
+-remove_padding                : remove user-defined bytes before and after the header -week_to_adjusted              : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week              : converts time stamps from Adjusted Standard GPS to GPS week -scale_rgb_up                  : multiplies all RGB values by 256 (to go from 8 bit to 16 bit numbers) -scale_rgb_down                : divides all RGB values by 256 (to go from 16 bit to 8 bit numbers) -set_version 1.2               : set LAS version number to 1.2 -set_global_encoding_gps_bit 1 : sets bit in global encoding field specifying Adjusted GPS Standard time stamps -set_attribute_scale 0 0.1     : sets the scale of the *first* attribute in the extra bytes to 0.1 -set_attribute_offset 1 10.0   : sets the offset of the *second* attribute in the extra bytes to 10.0 -set_lastiling_buffer_flag 0   : sets buffer flag in LAStiling VLR (if it exists) to zero -dont_remove_empty_files       : does not remove files that have zero points remaining from disk -wgs84                         : use datum WGS-84 -wgs72                         : use datum WGS-72 -nad83                         : use datum NAD83 -nad27                         : use datum NAD27
 -utm 12T                       : input is UTM zone 12T
 -epsg 2972                     : input is EPSG code 2972 (e.g. Reseau Geodesique Francais Guyane 1995)
 -sp83 CO_S                     : input is state plane NAD83 Colorado South
 -sp27 SC_N                     : input is state plane NAD27 South Carolina North
--longlat                      : input is geometric coordinates in longitude/latitude -latlong                      : input is geometric coordinates in latitude/longitude -ecef                         : input is geocentric (Earth-centered Earth-fixed) -survey_feet                  : input uses survey feet -feet                         : input uses feet
--meter                        : input uses meter -elevation_surveyfeet         : input uses survey feet for elevation -elevation_feet               : input uses feet for elevation -elevation_meter              : input uses meter for elevation -target_utm 12T                  : output is UTM zone 12T
--target_epsg 2193                : output is EPSG code 2193 (e.g. NZGD2000)
+-longlat                       : input is geometric coordinates in longitude/latitude -latlong                       : input is geometric coordinates in latitude/longitude -ecef                          : input is geocentric (Earth-centered Earth-fixed) -survey_feet                   : input uses survey feet -feet                          : input uses feet -meter                         : input uses meter -elevation_surveyfeet          : input uses survey feet for elevation -elevation_feet                : input uses feet for elevation -elevation_meter               : input uses meter for elevation -target_utm 12T                  : output is UTM zone 12T -target_epsg 2193                : output is EPSG code 2193 (e.g. NZGD2000)
 -target_sp83 CO_S                : output is state plane NAD83 Colorado South